ycho46/CS4475/README.md

 The captured and converted images will be saved in the same directory.

 Lastly, "CS4475FINAL.key" file is the keynote of my final project.
+The PDF is the submiited final report for the project